kshitij-kayastha/Tensor/README.md

 # Tensor

-A simple, header only tensor library in C++ for multi-dimensional arrays, supporting basic operations.
+A simple, header-only tensor library in C++ for multi-dimensional arrays, supporting basic operations.

 ## Features